Featuring over 50 photos from the state parks in northeast Alabama

 My favorite thing about DeSoto State Park?
 A river runs through it.
 And the streams that make their way to the river feature some nice cascades and waterfalls.

 If you're a hiker, DeSoto is a great place for enjoying a variety of points of interest while exploring the woods.
-Check out my other article to learn more about its best trails: A hiker’s guide to DeSoto State Park’s best trails.
+Check out my other articles:

 There’s more than an epic cave to be explored at Cathedral Caverns State Park

-The state government acquires Cathedral Caverns in 1987, but it wasn’t until about 2000 that it was designated as a state park.
+The state government acquired Cathedral Caverns in 1987, but it wasn’t until about 2000 that it was designated as a state park.

 It’s known for it’s huge cave entrance and it’s extraordinary stalagmites.
 One stalagmite is over 200 feet in circumference, and another is only 3 inches wide.